jpeddicord/askalono/README.md

 **NOTE:** This is not currently `cargo install`-able from crates.io, but when it is you'll find it under `askalono-cli`.

 Pre-built binaries are available on the [Releases section](https://github.com/amzn/askalono/releases) on GitHub.
+Rust developers may also grab a copy by running `cargo install askalono-cli`.

 Basic usage: